Van Buren, New York

 The town of Van Buren is located northwest of the city of Syracuse and is in the northwest part of the county.
 The portion of the town north and east of New York State Route 690 and south of the Seneca River is suburban in character, consisting primarily of single-family tract housing, some low-rise apartment buildings, park land, and some light industry.
-The balance of the town (south and west of NY 690) is primarily rural.
+The rest of the town is primarily rural.

 History

 The town was part of the Central New York Military Tract of 1789 used to pay soldiers for service in the American Revolution.
 Most of the soldiers chose to sell their allotments for cash so that the town was briefly in the hands of land speculators until the actual residents purchased lots.
 Settlement began around 1791.

 The Town of Van Buren was formed in 1829 from the Town of Camillus.